 It appears through the said inasmuch as the said does not refer directly to a being.
 It is the equivocation of the said which assures the questioning of any univocal reference to a being.
 This equivocation of the said should not be confused with the interplay of equivocations between several divergent saids, a reflection of the eventual perversity of the speaker.
-And, in analysis, it is in no way a matter of pursuing the multiple equivocations that it is always possible to imagine in any phonematical sequence.
+And, in analysis, it is in no way a matter of pursuing the multiple equivocations that it is always possible to imagine in any phonematic sequence.
 On the contrary the equivocation of the unique said is rare: it is unary.
 The equivocation of the unique true opinion makes a new field appear, the 'parêtre', namely a said which to be sure still refers to a possible being, but which above all brings into play what is to one side, what is parêtre (the question, the subject and saying).
 This saying can only appear (paraître) or parêtre if it is pen-etrated (pen-êtré, is almost being) by this something unique, by a 'unary trait', inasmuch as the differance is at work there.
-It is by means of the equivocation of the unary trait that saying borrows all its parêtre, all its content; it has no other.
+It is by means of the equivocation of the unary trait that saying borrows all its parêtre, all its stuff; it has none other.
 Without it, it disappears (dis-paraît).

-Lacan invented the o-object, namely what is almost a being (presque un être) and which is taken as unique in the equivocation of the said: a nothing --This 'being' has no consistency by itself, it only subsists with the equivocal experience that I have of it, by its journey.
-I can imagine this 'being' of the oobject, I can say it is 'real'.
+Lacan invented the o-object, namely what is almost a being (presque un être) and which is taken as unique in the equivocation of the said: a nothing - something, a fulfilment-frustration, a shit-gift, a blind-look, a voice outside sound.
+This 'being' has no consistency by itself, it only subsists with the equivocal experience that I have of it, by its journey.
+I can imagine this 'being' of the o-object, I can say it is 'real'.
 But the real of this o-object or of this 'being' is only touched by encountering it as impossible.
 What psychoanalysis encounters, is the unconscious as impossible (contradictory, incomplete, undemonstrable, undecidable) and the impossible is brought into play in the impasse and in the equivocation irreducible in language.